NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 In this guide we’ll write some tests for the sample project.
 If you haven’t done it yet, go and [initialize it](./project-setup.md).

 We recommend you [use TypeScript](./typescript.md) to get better autocompletion and catch possible errors earlier.
-This guide will assume you are using TypeScript, but you can click the tabs of the snippets to switch their language.
+This guide will assume you are using TypeScript, but you can click the tabs of the code examples to switch their language.

 The setup includes some example tests in the `test/Lock.ts` file, but ignore them for now.
 Instead, create a `test/my-tests.ts` file.
 During this guide we'll only run those, by running `npx hardhat test test/my-tests.ts`, instead of just `npx hardhat test`.